darked89/geneidt/src/c/evaluation/README.md

 ```
 sort +0 -1 +3n  input.gff | gawk '{if (NR==1) ant=$1; if ($1!=ant) {print "$";ant=$1}; print }' > output.gff
 ```

+**Caveat**: above inputs do not work with the provided C code.
+GFFs with multiple contigs not supported???

 ## Directories: